Banana Pepper Guide: Heat, Flavor, Uses

 All three are terrific when pickled, and when chopped into rings they all make delicious sandwich, salad, or pizza toppings.
 When chopped, it’s nearly impossible to identify the difference between these three, and a lot of mislabeling occurs in restaurants and sandwich shops because of it.
 Even supermarkets that sell fresh versions of these chilies often mislabel the three.
 They sometimes also get jumbled together in the refrigerated aisle, so you may think you’re getting a banana pepper when in reality you picked up a small Hungarian wax.

 This has led to a lot of heat level confusion.
-People often think they are spicier than they really are.
+People often think banana peppers are spicier than they really are.
 The simple reason: They didn’t eat a banana pepper.

 Cooking with banana peppers